M&S pulls out of Russia and warns cost-of-living crunch will hit sales

 It stressed that it currently sees no sign of inflation abating but does believe the rate of cost growth – which includes more expensive goods and soaring utility costs – will subside by the third quarter.

+M&S also confirmed it will continue with its long-term plan to close 100 stores by the end of this year, which was first announced in 2018.

+This will result in around 32 further closures in 2022, the company said.

-The warnings came as M&S swung to a pre-tax profit of £391.7 million for the year to April 2 in Steve Rowe’s final outing as chief executive officer.
+The warnings came as M&S swung to a pre-tax profit of £391.7 million for the year to April 2 in Mr Rowe’s final outing as chief executive officer.

 He will hand over leadership of the chain to Stuart Machin and Katie Bickerstaffe on Wednesday after leading its turnaround over the past six years.